 On the top North-Western corner of Ireland, Donegal Airport opens up the North-West for the leisure and business traveller.
 Located at Carrickfinn, Kincasslagh, the airport is approximately 15 mins drive from Dungloe and Gweedore, and 45 mins from Letterkenny.
 Donegal Airport is just 55 minutes flying time from Dublin and is a region noted for its unspoiled natural scenery, its maritime environment and fishing industry, inhabited islands and a unique tourism industry.

 Touch down and experience Donegal’s hospitality, absorb the heritage and culture of Donegal’s Gaeltacht – where Irish is the everyday language.
 Linger a while in the comfortable Café Bar Carraigfhinne with option of outside dining.

 A nearby blue flag sandy beach is just one of many throughout this scenically magnificent area of North West Ireland.
 It spreads out along a dramatic, rocky coastline, blue-green mountains and deep tranquil valleys.
-Here, in the midst of breath taking beauty lies Donegal Airport, with regular flights to Dublin and, Glasgow International with worldwide onward connections.
+Here, in the midst of breath taking beauty lies Donegal Airport, with twice daily flights to Dublin and worldwide onward connections.

 Owned and managed by a private limited company ‘Aerphort Idirnaisiúnta Dhún na nGall Teo’, Donegal Airport is one of Ireland’s network of regional airports.
 It was first developed to provide easy access for business executives wishing to locate to the local industrial estate.
 The airport is now widely recognised as a key element of the county’s infrastructure.
 It is extremely important as an air access point to this most peripheral region in Ireland, to sustain existing business and for the future economic development of the entire region.